Myths on Oral Sex

 Myths about oral sex

-These all are NOT TRUE.
+Trust me these all are NOT TRUE.
 They all are myths, not facts.

 There are safer ways to perform oral sex.
 Using condoms when performing fellatio (when act is done on male partner) and using dental dams when performing cunnilingus (when done on female partner).
 When sex comes to your mind, remember to always stay safe.